Editor's note: Joseph R. Betancourt, MD, MPH, contributed to this post.

 - Blood clots and low blood platelets (the blood cells that help stop bleeding) have been reported with the Johnson and Johnson vaccine.
 According to the CDC, risk is higher in women younger than 50 than in older women or men.
 It occurs in about seven per million vaccinated women ages 18 to 49, and about one per million vaccinated women 50 or older.
 After investigation showed that this side effect is rare, the temporary pause on using this vaccine was lifted.
 According to the FDA, the known benefits outweigh known risks for the Johnson and Johnson vaccine in all adults, including Native Americans.

 Because COVID-19 is a danger to every racial and ethnic group, free and accessible vaccination is important for everyone.
 American Indian and Alaskan Native communities face some of the highest rates of diabetes, cardiovascular diseases, and cancer, making COVID-19 deadlier to them.
 They are exposed to pollution, have less access to health care, are less wealthy, live without clean water, and experience food insecurity at levels greater than non-Indigenous people.
 As a result of centuries of neglect, many Native Americans also have well-earned mistrust of the US medical system.

 This is a time when trust could save lives.
-Claims that the Johnson & Johnson vaccine fails to protect Native Americans may needlessly work against community trust.
-Currently, no evidence shows that the Johnson & Johnson vaccine is less effective or less safe for AI/AN communities than the Moderna and Pfizer/BioNTech vaccines.
+Claims that the Johnson and Johnson vaccine fails to protect Native Americans may needlessly work against community trust.
+Currently, no evidence shows that the Johnson and Johnson vaccine is less effective or less safe for AI/AN communities than the Moderna and Pfizer/BioNTech vaccines.